 City Pharma Price: $9.88 | Price in US $13

 This is an ultra gentle soothing, repairing balm.
 It’s heavy but not greasy and doesn’t clog pores.
-Great for very dry skin and also people on Acutane that have flaky, sensitive skin.
+Great for very dry skin and also for people on Acutane that have flaky, sensitive skin.

 City Pharma Price: $3.83| Price in US $28